asherk7/asherkhan.ca/pages/index.md

 Dreaming up cool ideas and making them come true is where my passion lies.
 I am enthusiastic about exploring, and applying machine learning to benefit society, and push the boundaries of what's possible.
 You can find my full project list, publications, and open-source contributions on my <a href="/Asher_Khan_Resume.pdf" target="_blank" rel="noopener noreferrer">Resume</a> and [GitHub](https://github.com/asherk7).

-I've interned as a machine learning engineer or software developer at various companies such as Ericsson.
+I've interned as a machine learning engineer and software developer at various companies such as Ericsson.
 I've also done freelancing where I designed pages and built web applications.
 You can find more on my [LinkedIn](https://www.linkedin.com/in/asher-khan13/).

 For ML, I mainly use: {Python} {TensorFlow} {PyTorch} {Pandas} {Matplotlib}<br>
 With data science, I add in: {NumPy} {Scikit-learn} {MySQL}<br>
 For production and deployement, I finish with: {Docker} {Azure}

 Outside of programming, I enjoy exploring new cuisines and capturing moments through photography, which can be found on my [Instagram](https://instagram.com/_asher.kh).
-In my spare time, I often read books, stay active at the gym, and play sports such as intramural football or volleyball.
-I'm also a big fan of anime, movies, and dramas.
+In my spare time, I often read books, watch films, stay active at the gym, and play sports such as intramural football or volleyball.

 I'm planning to pursue a Master’s in Machine Learning, publish a thesis, and contribute to the industry as a Machine Learning Engineer.
 I'm based in Toronto and always open to networking or grabbing coffee.
 Feel free to reach out!